 Like the Shorts Skyvan the An-28/M28 has a box shaped fuselage, stut-braced high wings, a fixed single wheel landing gear and an H-tail.
 The fuselage cross section is less square though and the vertical stabilisers have five sides instead of four.

 The An-70 was to be the successor of the An-12, but this has not (yet) materialised.
 It is a bit bigger than its predecessor with as clear recognition point the counter-rotating props.
-The forward prop has eight blades, the aft prop six.
+The front prop has eight curved blades, the aft prop six.

 The jet engines of the Antonov An-72 and An-74 are placed on top of and before the wings.
 This makes the configuration unique and easy to recognise.
 Furthermore note the tandem main landing gear and significant anhedral of the wings.